Skip To Main Content

 Test Results

-Test scores are expected to be finalized in mid-June.
+Test scores are can take up to 2 months to be finalized.
 Students will be informed of their scores by the District and may get a score report in the mail.
 The District will apply for a certificate on the student's behalf if they have a passing score.
 A record of a passing test score will be included in the student's transcript.

 Frequently Asked Questions